Skewing is one of the biggest problems on a Teradata system because it harms performance.

 ORDER BY 1

-Perfectly distributed tables have a skew factor of 0%.
-However, tables with only a few rows (lookup tables) are usually distorted because there are simply not enough rows to distribute them evenly across all AMPs (especially if the number of rows < number of AMPs in the system).
+Correctly distributed tables have a skew factor of 0%.
+However, tables with only a few rows (lookup tables) are usually distorted because there are not enough rows to distribute them evenly across all AMPs (especially if the number of rows < the number of AMPs in the system).
 Exclude these tables from your analysis.

 2. Detect Teradata Skewing by analyzing the Joins

-While the first point refers to the static skewing, a dynamic skewing can occur when the query is executed, which is caused by the uneven distribution of the spool files.
+While the first point refers to the static skewing, a dynamic skewing can occur when the query is executed, caused by the uneven distribution of the spool files.
 The principle of dynamic skew is simple:

-Unfortunately, this new primary index could turn out to be a bad choice if it distributes the rows unevenly among the AMPs.
+Unfortunately, this new primary index could turn out to be a wrong choice if it distributes the rows unevenly among the AMPs.

 Take a look at this sample query: